ladybug-tools/ladybug-web/shadow-range-obj/readme.md

 ## full screen: [Ladybug Web Shadow Range OBJ Gallery]( https://ladybug-analysis-tools.github.io/ladybug-web/shadow-range-obj-gallery/ )

-The idea is to have a core or 'engine' that other scripts - like the one you ae usung now - can call and embed in an `iframe`.
+The idea is to have a core or 'engine' that other scripts - like the one you are using now - can call and embed in an `iframe`.
 The engine is here: [Ladybug Web Shadow OBJ Core]( https://ladybug-analysis-tools.github.io/ladybug-web/shadow-obj-core/ ).

 The calling scripts tend to carry out fairly specialized tasks.